Tenancy Deposit Scheme - information for tenants

 - what happens when you cannot be contacted at the end of the tenancy

-Landlords living outside Northern Ireland who receive a deposit for a private tenancy in Northern Ireland must still follow the law.
+Landlords living outside Northern Ireland who take a deposit for a private tenancy in Northern Ireland must still follow the law.

-They must give an address in Northern Ireland to the scheme administrator protecting the deposit.
+They must give a contact address in Northern Ireland to the scheme administrator protecting the deposit.

 Protecting your deposit

-Once your landlord receives your deposit, they must make sure that the deposit is protected in an approved scheme.
+Once your landlord receives your deposit, they must make sure that it is protected in an approved scheme.

 The scheme administrators must hold the deposits in special bank accounts, regulated by the Financial Conduct Authority, to make sure your money is safe and in case their scheme fails.